iodigital-com/SecretSanta/docker/README.md

 Keep in mind:
 -------------
 - no phpMyAdmin
-- xdebug untested, feel free to do so and let us know ;)
+- no xdebug (no release for 7.4 yet)
 - mails are only sent when using app_dev.php

 Getting started: